Cookies

 Abstract

-The objective of this paper is to delineate the ongoing doctoral research work that is focused on the development of a digital model intended to emulate the real-Time operation of an electrolyzer that is powered by a DC/DC converter.
+The objective of this paper is to delineate the ongoing doctoral research work that is focused on the development of a digital model intended to emulate the real-time operation of an electrolyzer that is powered by a DC/DC converter.
 The digital model of the converter and the proton exchange membrane (PEM) electrolyzer (EL) is presented, and it is based on an electrical equivalent model.
 A primary contribution of this study is the analysis of the errors resulting from the discretization process.
 Furthermore, the implementation and development of the digital model requires a comprehensive study of the errors and key affecting factors.
 Additionally, the formulation of a mechanism to reduce these errors is essential for advancing this topic.
-Preliminary results obtained using the digital emulator developed demonstrated its capacity to reproduce the voltage and current response applied to the electrolyzer with a reduced error compared to the continuous-Time model. © 2025 Elsevier B.V., All rights reserved.
+Preliminary results obtained using the digital emulator developed demonstrated its capacity to reproduce the voltage and current response applied to the electrolyzer with a reduced error compared to the continuous-time model.

 2025